CodeElevator/Names/README.md

 # Names
-A name API with python and SQL database.
+A name API with Python, Flask and SQL database.